pr0logas/blog.prologas/stories/why-eos-node-is-the-shittiest-node-ever.md

 As a Dev-Ops, I managed to run many different nodes for my own and business needs.
 Starting from Bitcoin / Dash / Ethereum / TRON / Waves and so on.

-But we have to admit, EOS is a unique "creature" of all times.
+But we have to admit, EOS is a unique "creature" of all time.

 ---